AdobeDocs/dynamic-media-classic.en/help/using/quick-start-image-sets.md

 ## 1. Upload your primary images for multiple views and swatches

 Start by uploading the images for your Image Sets.
 Because users can zoom on images in the Image Set Viewer, be sure you account for this ability when choosing images.
-Make sure that the images are least 2000 pixels in the largest size.
+Make sure that the images are at least 2000 pixels in the largest size.
 Adobe Dynamic Media Classic supports many image file formats, but lossless TIFF, PNG, and EPS images are recommended.

 On the Global Navigation bar, select **[!UICONTROL Upload]** to upload files from your computer to a folder on Adobe Dynamic Media Classic.